 The Company is an operating mining company engaged in the acquisition, exploration and exploitation of mineral properties and projects located in Chile with the objective of identifying and exploiting mineralized deposits.
 The Company was incorporated under the Business Corporations Act (British Columbia) on September 22, 2004 and is listed on the Exchange under the symbol "COP".
-As of the date of this AIF, the Company had 485,587,539 shares issued and outstanding.
+As of the date of this AIF, the Company had 651,929,511 shares issued and outstanding.

 The Company has its registered corporate office in Vancouver, Canada.
 In Chile, the Company is currently exploring and developing the Marimaca Project, and is operating 65% owned SCM Berta.
-It is also optioning the Prat property and owns the Celeste Sur and Llancahue projects.
+It also owns the Celeste Sur and Llancahue projects.
 The Marimaca Project is subject to an underlying option agreement.